Liviu Voinea: Research

 Liviu Voinea was post-doctoral researcher at the Institute for Prospective Technological Studies, Joint Research Center of the European Commission, based in Seville, Spain (2004).
-After returning to Romania, he co-founded the Group of Applied Economics (GEA), where he was Director of Research and then Executive Director.
+After returning to Romania, he co-founded the Group of Applied Economics (GEA), where he was Director of Research and then executive director.

 He published articles in journals such as Journal of International Money and Finance, Review of International Political Economy, Economics of Transition, as well as IMF Working Paper and World Bank Policy Research Working paper (details in the main publications and references sections).
-He recently published a book on inflation, consumption and savings at Palgrave Macmillan (“Defensive Expectations.
+In 2021 he published a book on inflation, consumption and savings at Palgrave Macmillan (“Defensive Expectations.
 Reinventing the Phillips Curve as a Policy Mix”).